milkembers/dim-milk/README.md

 ## ✨ notes

-only chocolate (dark mode) is available. more flavors may be added in the future 💕
+only dark mode is available. more flavors may be added in the future 💕

 works on regular and beta.